CQCL/pytket-docs/manual/manual_circuit.rst

     op = Op.create(OpType.S)
     ccs = QControlBox(op, 2)

+.. note:: Whilst adding a control qubit is asymptotically efficient, the gate overhead is significant and can be hard to synthesise optimally, so using these constructions in a NISQ context should be done with caution.

 In addition, we can construct a :py:class:`QControlBox` from any other pure quantum box type in pytket.
 For example, we can construct a multicontrolled :math:`\sqrt{Y}` operation as by first synthesising the base unitary with :py:class:`Unitary1qBox` and then constructing a :py:class:`QControlBox` from the box implementing :math:`\sqrt{Y}`.